 When my sister and I were kids, we played Super Mario Brothers on Nintendo.
-I witnessed her saving the princess at least three times during our summer video game marathons.
-I watched as… Continue reading
+I witnessed her saving the princess at least three times during our summer video game marathons. … Continue Reading English Language Development Frames

 “Suddenly, the most beautiful words filled the air.
 Eva was rehearsing her writing aloud, in Spanish.
 I quickly reached for my phone and recorded her, so she’d remember her plans.
 But Eva didn’t need that.
 The words came right back, this time, on paper.”